Stickburning: Smoking With Wood

 "The invention of fire transformed human culture, expanding the horizons and richness of our food supply, and liberating the molecules and calories necessary to sustain an evolving mind."
-Dr. Greg Blonder
+Prof. Greg Blonder

 The next time you hear a charcoal snob say gas is for wimps, the proper rejoinder is "Charcoal is for wimps.
 Real pitmasters cook with logs."

 Long before charcoal, early hominids lit logs and tossed the meat into the inferno where it promptly turned black.
 They soon learned that holding the food above the fire (direct heat) or to the side of the fire (indirect heat) made it taste better than burning it to a crisp in the fire.

 Eventually four solutions evolved: Open pits, ovens, closed pits, and portable pits.

 Open pits.
 As the centuries marched, cooks evolved their methods by digging holes, throwing in logs and setting them on fire, laying a grid of sticks across the pit, and placing the meat well above the intense heat.
 This "open pit" method had the advantage of slowly roasting the meat, with the added benefit of smoke, which improved flavor and preserved the meat.